isaaccalvis/NinjaCockatoo_Engine/README.md

  - Create & Delete GameObjects at Hierachy Panel
  - Create Primitives &/or add components to game objects (at top bar, gameobjects & components)
  - At configuration window can manage render & window options, also draw in wireframe mode or draw imported meshes normals, with a lot more features !
- - At properties panel you can modify selected GameObject transform, also see how many triangles have, or the texture associated at Material componentç
+ - At properties panel you can modify selected GameObject transform, also see how many triangles have, or the texture associated at Material componentÃ§
  - Create QuadTree with static GameObjects
  - Drag & Drop function at Hierachy Panel
  - Save/ Load Scenes